grumpycoders/iec-60908/README.md

 order to make sense, and correcting C1 first may very well silence C2 problems.
 But either can theorically be done in any order to correct data, and one or the other showing up in the DSP diagnostics doesn't really have any indication in the gravity of the problems.
-If anything, since C1 and C2 have different delayed patterns, they will cover different shapes of scratches on the disc.
+ - C1 and C2 do not cover the same data bytes, as they do not have the same delayed patterns to gather their data.
+As such, they will help cover different shapes of scratches on the disc.
  - C2 has its correcting bytes in the middle of the data it's covering.
 This means the typical barrel-shifter Reed Solomon encoder will not work, as it will place the correcting data at the end.
 So while encoding C1 can be done using either typical method for Reed-Solomon, C2 needs to use a matrix multiplication to be calculated.
+The reasoning for C2 to be in the middle of the data line is to be more equidistant from C1 in terms of data frequency, to better cover scratches and holes.
+ - Theoretically, Reed Solomon can correct only 2 bytes when 4 recovery bytes have been used, but since the EFM encoder can also detect invalid sequences of bits, this is an added information sent to the Reed Solomon decoder known as "erasures", and can end up correcting more bytes as a result.